Welcome to Dragonflies Class Page

 Expressive Arts and Design

 The indoor curriculum provides a stimulating learning environment and opportunities for the children to experience a quiet reading corner, interactive whiteboard, role play area, writing area, construction area, creative area, maths area and an understanding the world area.
-There is a wide range of resources available to the children through planned opportunities for both child initiated and adult led activities.
+There is a wide range of resources available to the children.

 The outdoor environment mirrors the indoor learning environment within Reception and it is used daily within the daily routine.
 Children will be able to access resources to develop the seven areas of learning.
 Outdoor learning is key to developing children’s independence, physical development and to offer exploration and investigation opportunities.